iksin1706/messiah/README.md

-# messiah
+# Messiah

-A role-playing game with LowPoly style graphics telling the life of Jesus.
+A role-playing game with low-poly style graphics telling the life of Jesus.
 The project was awarded in 2 competitions:
 -I place in the Catechism Multimedia Application Festivals -II place in the National GEEK competition